This is a plain English summary of an original research article

 People could be signposted to reliable sources of information about acne.
 Healthcare professionals could be clear that they do not consider acne trivial, and reassure people that they are not to blame for the condition.

 Some changes could be implemented straight away.
 People with acne need more and better information.
 Future research could investigate how best to support them to reduce the impact on their wellbeing.
 The research team has begun to develop materials to support people who are self-managing their condition.

 This paper: Ip A, and others.
 Views and experiences of people with acne vulgaris and healthcare professionals about treatments: systematic review and thematic synthesis of qualitative research.
 BMJ Open 2021;11:e041794

 A paper by the same researchers looking at young people in particular: Ip A, and others.
 Young people's perceptions of acne and acne treatments: secondary analysis of qualitative interview data.
 British Journal of Dermatology 2020;183:2

-Funding: This research was funded by the National Institute for Health Research (NIHR) School for Primary Care Research.
+Funding: This research was funded by the NIHR School for Primary Care Research.

 Conflicts of Interest: The study authors declare no conflicts of interest.

 Disclaimer: NIHR Alerts are not a substitute for professional medical advice.
 They provide information about research which is funded or supported by the NIHR.
 Please note that views expressed in NIHR Alerts are those of the author(s) and reviewer(s) and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care.